prologic/shops/README.md

 - `version` -- Which for the moment is ignored, but _might_ be used to version the configuration file for future enhancements in a backwards compatible way.
+- `env`     -- Environment variables defined as a map of keys and values (_order is preserved_) and shell interpolation  is supported.
+               Shell interpolation occurs on the target(s), not locally.
+               Variables can be overridden with the `-e/--env` flag with the form `KEY[=<value>]`.
+If value is ommitted the value is taken from the local environment where `shops` is run.
 - `files`   -- Declares one or more files or directories to be copied to each target host.
 Directories are copied recursively.
 Currently no checks are performed, but this is planned.